5 minutes estimated reading time

 Apple’s first VR headset will reportedly be powerful and pricey – CNET – its a rumour so take with a pinch of salt, the approach outlined reminded me of being rather similar the way Oculus was in their early model VR headset devices.
 It is also interesting how they consider a VR headset as a stepping stone to AR glasses.
+Will Apple be enough to mainstream the VR headset?
 More related content here.

 Next drops bid to buy Topshop after Arcadia’s breakup | Philip Green | The Guardian – The Next consortium was pitted against Shein, a Chinese online fashion retailer and Authentic Brands, the US owner of the Barneys department store, which has been linked to a joint bid with JD Sports.
 The online retailers Asos and Boohoo are also thought to be involved in the mix.
 Shein tabled an offer worth in excess of £300m for Topshop and Topman, according to Sky News which first reported the development.
 It added that a separate process was being run for other Arcadia brands such as Burton and Dorothy Perkins